pharmacy course

 2. Key Considerations in Choosing a Course:

-• Review the course curriculum as to whether it suits one’s interest and perspective.
+• Review the course curriculum to see whether it suits one’s interest and perspective.
 Analyze the fees and other financial implications related to it.
 Review the professional opportunities that the course impacts.

 3. Rewarding Career Options: